 The FDA warns that the 3T heater-Cooler System appears to be linked to infections.
 Days later, FDA scientists and experts weighed in on contamination concerns related to all heater-cooler systems at an FDA advisory board hearing.

 The FDA updates its 3T System warning and provides recommendations to doctors and patients, calling on doctors not to use any 3T system manufactured before September 2014 unless it is a life-or-death situation and no other system is available.

 Updated cleaning instructions and design changes announced to address cardiac surgery infection risks from 3T Heater-Coolers.

 Heart surgery infection settlements reached by the manufacturer of 3T Heater-Cooler Systems to resolve lawsuits pending nationwide.

 3T Heater-Cooler Heart Surgery Infection Lawsuits

-The open heart surgery attorneys at Saiontz & Kirk, P.A. are reviewing potential lawsuits nationwide for heart surgery patients who have been diagnosed with a M. chimaera infection.
-These infections can result in the need for additional surgery, long-term antibiotic treatment, permanent injury and death.
+The open heart surgery attorneys at Saiontz & Kirk, P.A. are no longer reviewing additional lawsuits for heart surgery patients who have been diagnosed with a M. chimaera infection.